MicrosoftDocs/learn/learn-pr/advocates/build-web-api-nodejs-express/includes/4-route-management.md

 - **Routing parameters**: A routing parameter in a URL expresses that you want to access a specific resource.
 Looking at the route **/orders/1/items/2**, the routing parameters are **1** and **2**.
 The **1** signals we want a specific order with the unique key **1**.
 The **2** asks for a specific order item with the unique key **2**.
 These routing parameters return a specific resource rather than all resources of a specific type.
 - **Query parameters**: The query part of the URL is a set of key-value pairs that exist after the **?** character.
 The route example, **/products?page=1&pageSize=20**, shows the query parameters **page** and **pageSize**.
 These two parameters work in tandem to help you filter down the size of a returned response.
 Imagine if the route **/products** returned 2 million records from a database.
 That answer would be huge and it would also take a long time for the user to see the rendered response.
 That's a poor user experience and a strain on the app.
 A better approach is to use query parameters to limit the size of the response.
 - **General pattern management**: So far you've seen simple routes like **/products** and **/orders/1/items/2**.
 There are other patterns like  **`**`**, which could mean *catch-all*.
 You would normally define such a route to make sure that unexpected requests, like typos, are handled in a graceful way.
 This helps the user have a good experience.
-- **Read and write**: HTTP has different verbs like, **GET** and **POST**.
-These verbs represent different intentions.
+- **Read and write**: HTTP verbs like, *get* and *post*, represent different intentions.
 For example, to read or write data.
 Express has specific methods that let's you associate code to a specific URL fragment and HTTP verb.

 ### Routing parameters